hiveeyes/arduino/doc/source/firmware-builder.rst

 .. tip::

-    As the available configuration parameters and possible values are currently not documented in detail, please have a look at the source code (`node-gprs-http.ino`_).
+    As the available configuration parameters and possible values are currently not documented in detail, please have a look at the source code (`openhive-gsm-wifi.ino`_).
 All preprocessor variables (``#define ...``) can be changed through HTTP POST parameters.